augustss/verse-semantics/Book/docs/16_live_variables.md

 ### Convergence and Stability

 Live variables with interdependencies can form cycles.
-When guards use idempotent operations and proper guards, these cycles naturally converge to fixed points.
+When target expression use idempotent operations and values are comparable, these cycles can naturally converge to fixed points.

 <!--verse
 F():void={